+Intervention data will be tracked to indicate the effectiveness of intervention.

+A review of intervention data will be conducted in November and March.

-- Intervention data may be tracked to indicate the effectiveness of intervention. - Formative and Summative SAGE scores for language arts and math may be reviewed annually to assess students' growth over the course of the year. - ELA Writing Benchmark, Guided Reading Levels, and DIBELS levels may also be reviewed to determine writing competency and reading comprehension levels. - Teachers may use common formative or JSD benchmark assessments and the resulting data to identify and support students needing extra help and to inform instruction. - Grade levels may create and implement SMART goals linked to student achievement and review those goals on a regular basis.
+Formative and Summative SAGE scores for language arts and math will be reviewed annually to assess student growth over the course of the year.

+ELA Writing Benchmark, Guided Reading Levels, and DIBELS levels may also be reviewed to determine writing competency and reading comprehension levels.

+Teachers will use common formative or JSD benchmark assessments and the resulting data to identify and support students requiring extra help and inform teacher instruction.

+Grade levels may create and implement SMART goals linked to student achievement and review those goals on a regular basis.